krispearcey/stories/stories/the-snare.md

 date: "2025-01-10
 pages: "12"
 excerpt: "In the suffocating silence of the shifting woods, the metallic scent of decay hung heavy.
 Ethan had broken his father’s rule, and now the forest was rising to collect the debt.."
-quote: "The space between the trunks looked less like gaps and more like absences — holes carved into a lifeless body."
+quote: "The space between the trees looked less like gaps and more like absences — holes carved into a lifeless body."
 pdf: "#"
 epub: "#"
 ---